rec/jacktrip/documentation/git/setting-up.md

-# How to use Git for JackTrip development
+# Setting up to use Git for JackTrip development

+These instructions are for Unix-like systems - they might work also on Cygwin on Windows.

 ## A. Forking the JackTrip GitHub repository